 Helpful information on the grant application process designed to assist new researchers.
 Many NIH institutes and centers give new investigators special consideration in their selection for funding, and in some cases provide five years of support instead of the four that is the NIH average duration for a grant.

 A repository of both intramural and extramural NIH-funded research projects.
 Access publications and patents resulting from NIH funding.
 In addition to NIH-funded research, the system provides access to research supported by CDC, AHRQ, HRSA, SAMHSA, and the VA.
+Includes the Grants Matchmaker: Enter abstracts or other scientific text and Matchmaker will return lists of similar projects from RePORTER or program officials associated with those projects.

 A directory of available funds, grants, fellowships, awards and other types of funding throughout the world.
 Includes sponsors from the public and private sector; local, state and national governments; and societies corporations.
-(COS Funding Opportunities)
+(COS Funding Opportunities) Note: This resource does not work with EZProxy.
+You can use it on campus, or off-campus with the VPN.
+Or you can follow these instructions to create an account with your @berkeley.edu email to access from on or off campus.

 Formerly, the COS Funding Opportunities database, Pivot is a directory of available funds, grants, fellowships, awards and other types of funding throughout the world.
 Includes sponsors from the public and private sector; local, state and national governments; and societies corporations.